-8 Reasons You Might Be Feeling Pain After Sex
+8 Reasons You Might Experience Pain After Sex

-In ~fantasy land~, sex is all orgasmic pleasure (and none of the consequences!) while post-sex is all cuddles and afterglow.
-But for many people with vaginas, pain after sex and general discomfort are surprisingly (and unfortunately) common.
+In fantasy land, sex is all orgasmic pleasure (and none of the consequences!) while post-sex is all cuddles and afterglow.
+But for many people with vaginas, pain after sex and general discomfort are unfortunately quite common.

 "More than one-third of people will vulvas will experience pain after penetrative sex at some point in their lifetime," says Kiana Reeves, a Somatic sex expert and sex and community educator with Foria Awaken, a company that creates products intended to reduce pain and increase pleasure during sex.
-(Pssst: They make a pretty awesome lube/arousal oil that has weed in it.)
+(Pssst: If you're also familiar with pain during your period, you might want to give period masturbation a whirl.)

-There's a surprising variety of possible reasons for having pain after sex.
-"But while there are many potential causes for painful intercourse, most of them can be remedied with treatment," says Reeves.
+There's a variety of possible reasons for having pain after sex — from pelvic pain after sex, stomach pain after sex, vaginal pain after sex, and more uncomfortable symptoms.
+That might sound scary, but "while there are many potential causes for painful intercourse, most of them can be remedied with treatment," says Reeves.
 Phew.

-In order to resolve the pain, first, you have to understand the underlying cause.
+In order to resolve your specific pain after sex, first, you have to understand the underlying cause.
 Here, experts break down the most common reasons you might experience pain after sex.
-(If any of these symptoms sound familiar, call your doc.)
+Note: If any of these symptoms sound familiar, call your doctor.

 1. You need a better warm-up routine.